-Finding a local mortar testing lab to provide mortar analysis services to match mortar color, formula, and composition of existing or historic mortar can be difficult, but we provide these services globally from our lab in Granbury, TX near Dallas-Fort Worth.
+Finding a local mortar testing lab to provide mortar analysis services to match mortar color, formula, and test composition of existing or historic mortar can be difficult, but we provide these services globally from our lab in Granbury, TX near Dallas-Fort Worth.

 AMR Labs is a mortar testing lab providing analysis of hardened mortar samples to determine the composition of existing mortar and create a matching mortar formula, and offers mortar color matching services also.
 Our lab testing services are often used to analyze and match old historic lime mortar for historic restoration and preservation, to determine mortar types and composition formulas, to determine if a quality mortar was used, or if the mortar used matches the recommended mortar materials for a project.

 Mortar testing is the process of analyzing samples of mortar, but not all testing methods are the same or for the same purpose.
 There are many testing methods provided by the astm for testing hardened mortar samples.
 With each individual testing method, there are limitations to the accuracy of their results.
 This is especially true of the astm c1324 mortar testing method.

 The reason for the variance and inaccuracy of these types of mortar analysis is they miss many useful details about the mortar that can be used in a scientific analysis of the mortar to limit variance and increase the accuracy of the mortar testing results.

 Our mortar analysis uses many of the common mortar analysis procedures including the compressive strength testing of mortar, acid digestion method of mortar analysis, and examining the samples through magnification, and collects these commonly unused facts about the samples of mortar.
 These additional details are used and calculated into our interpretations and results to logically eliminate the range of variance in testing results.
 Through this, we can more accurately identify the mortar composition formula and provide better results than any mortar testing lab using one standard testing method for mortar analysis.